 A graduate of Red Mountain High School in Mesa, Kendra has worked at Johnson Ranch Animal Clinic since graduating from Apollo College in 2006.
 She has already become a member of ASVDT, the American Society of Veterinary Dental Technicians and has had advanced training in anesthesia.

-Kendra’s pets:2 dogs: Bear, the Akita and Keysha, a German shepherd mix and 4 cats: Cotton, Butterscotch, Smokey and JuJu
+Kendra’s pets:2 dogs, Keysha, a German shepherd mix and Sawyer, a small mix breed rescue, and 2 cats: Butterscotch and JuJu

 270 East Hunt Hwy, Ste. #4